Updated: September 8, 2022

 When you have a visitation, viewing, funeral, and/or memorial service there are several expenses that add up quickly.

-You will be paying for burial plots or mausoleums, and markers or headstones.
+You will be paying for burial plots or mausoleums, and markers or headstones separately.

 Estimated costs listed are average prices and there will be places where the costs exceed the ranges below.